esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 By leveraging self-attention to build meaningful relationships across tokens, transformers power LLMs to generate responses that feel relevant, accurate, and human-like.

 ## A zoo of Large Language Models
 The era of Large Language Models started with the release of the model called BERT, created by Google, that was discussed in the previous episode.
 The techniques used in that model started a movement of the creating of many new models.
 There are a number of big companies that keep improving on their models and releasing new ones rapidly.
-The most famous one that we all probably heard of is GPT, the model developed by OpenAI and that is used for ChatGPT.
+One of the most well-known is GPT, the model developed by OpenAI and that is used for ChatGPT.
 The first version of GPT was released in 2018.
 Since then various versions have been released, each improved in performance by using more parameters and a larger training data set.
 While the first GPT model was open source, the recent versions are not.
 This means that the model architecture, number of parameters, and used training data is undisclosed.
 There are however many more competing models, some of which are more transparent of even fully open source.
 Llama is currently one of the best-performing open-source models

 Other models:
 - ChatGPT - OpenAI